Karan666/Taco-Fiesta-Haven/README.md

 Contributions to the project are welcome!
 If you find any issues or have ideas for enhancements, feel free to submit a pull request.

-### To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature/fix: git checkout -b feature-name
-3. Make your changes and commit them: git commit -m "Add feature"
-4. Push to your branch: git push origin feature-name
-5. Create a pull request in the original repository.

 ## License:

 This project is licensed under the MIT License.